cvc5/ethos/user_manual.md

 # Oracles

-The ALF checker supports a command, `declare-oracle-fun`, which associates the semantics of a function with an external binary.
+The Ethos supports a command, `declare-oracle-fun`, which associates the semantics of a function with an external binary.
 We reference to such functions as *oracle functions*.
 The syntax and semantics of such functions are described in [].

-In particular, the ALF checker supports the command:
+In particular, the Ethos supports the command:
 ```
 (declare-oracle-fun <symbol> (<type>*) <type> <symbol>)
 ```